synfonaut/Open-Directory/README.md

 TODO: Does this solve moderation in a way that can be used with AIP?

+## Issues and Experiments

+- Should undoing or deleting an action have a high economic cost?

 ## Plan for v0.2

 The plan for the next version of Open Directory introduces two new experiments